connorjs/nx-polyglot-example/README.md

 The `lint:*:fix` targets exist for fixing auto-fixable lint rule violations.
 Only some sub-targets provide a `*:fix` rule.
 As a result, you will probably just run the root `lint:fix` most of the time.

+### `dev`

+The `dev` target starts a development server that runs the application.
+This should include hot module reloading (HMR) or the language’s equivalent.
+It likely starts in “debug” or “development” mode.

+The `dev` target should not depend on a full `build`.

 ### `clean`